SjVer/Notes/Transformations.md

 Even better would be to use quaternions, but that's a whole other topic.[^quat]

 ### Combination
 Combining transformations is as simple as multiplying them **in the correct order**.
 It is advised to first do scaling operations, then rotations and lastly translations.
 When using row vectors instead of column vectors this order is flipped.
+This final matrix is often called the _TRS_ (since row vectors are more common).

 [^wiki]: Wikipedia article on [matrix multiplication](https://en.wikipedia.org/wiki/Matrix_multiplication)
 [^khan]: Khan Academy on [matrix transformations](https://www.khanacademy.org/math/linear-algebra/matrix-transformations)